citrix/storefront-authentication-sdk/docs/index.md

 ![](img/storeauth-2.png)

 The StoreFront Administration Console utilizes a PowerShell layer to configure the solution.
-The PowerShell layer makes extensive use of a custom configuration provider that allows certain portions of the web.config file to be accessed as if it were a mounted drive; see Section 3.4.3.
+The PowerShell layer makes extensive use of a custom configuration provider that allows certain portions of the web.config file to be accessed as if it were a mounted driver.
 This simplifies accessing the configuration data using standard PowerShell commands.

 StoreFront 1811.1.0 also implements a new PowerShell based SDK [11], alongside the original SDK.